-The State Board reviews its goals and policy focus each year to keep our system of colleges aligned with the needs of students, communities and our state.
+The State Board reviews its goals each year to keep our system of colleges aligned with the needs of students, communities and our state.

 ctcLink is about much more than new software.
 As the current 35-year-old administrative system is replaced, colleges will also align their core business processes with the delivered software solution, making for streamlined, standardized practices across the 34-college system.

 Many Washington state community and technical colleges participate in "Achieving the Dream" a national initiative to use evidence-based reforms to help low-income students succeed.